 The Snake River flows through the park and has unparalleled wildlife viewing as well as mild rapids depending on the time of year.
-Grand Teton Lodge Company launches morning and afternoon wild & scenic raft trips on the Snake River from Late-May through late-September.
-Raft trips depart daily from Jackson Lake Lodge early morning to evening.
-Dates and times are subject to change.
+Grand Teton Lodge Company launches morning and afternoon wild & scenic raft trips on the Snake River, some including lunch or dinner.
 Please call (307) 543-3100 or (307) 543-2811 for more information.